 So it was a pleasant surprise when this NTU undergraduate student found out that her videos had caught the eye of the committee.
 Although they did not chalk up enough online votes to make them winning entries, they earned Racheal a lot of views along with a flood of encouragement from her friends and supporters which fired her enthusiasm to carry on dancing.

 Dancing did not feature in Rachael’s life until she started to learn ballet in Secondary school.
 She was drawn to the gracefulness and beauty of this dance form.
 From there, her irrepressible need to dance led her to explore other styles, including K-pop and Girls’ Style.
 The versatile dancer is now adding Hip Hop to her repertoire.

 From watching Rachael’s engaging expressions and lively energy as she performs, few would guess that she is a shy and quiet girl.
 For this introvert, dance is a medium to communicate her emotions without using words.

-Participating at WGT 2021 was a great personal motivation for Racheal to keep practising hard and learning new choreographies so that she can enter more competitions.
+Participating at WGT 2021 was a great source of motivation for Racheal to better herself.
+Through this, she learnt to keep practising hard and learn new choreographies to enter more competitions.